The Goal of Query Optimization

 Why Relational Systems Require Query Optimizers

-On the other hand, because any query that meets the syntactical and lexical rules of SQL is valid, a relational system must be able to access and join tables in many different ways depending on the different conditions presented by each individual query.
+Because any query that meets the syntactical and lexical rules of SQL is valid, a relational system must be able to access, aggregate, and join tables in many different ways depending on the different conditions presented by each individual query.
 This is particularly true for decision support and data mining applications, where the potential solution space is very large and the penalty for selecting a bad query plan is high.

 If the demographics of the database change significantly between requests, the identical SQL query can be optimized in a radically different way.
 Without optimization, acceptable performance of queries in a relational environment is not possible.

-The Plan Exploration Space is a workspace where various query and join plans and subplans are generated and costed (see Bushy Search Trees and Possible Join Orders as a Function of the Number of Relations To Be Joined).
+The Plan Exploration Space is a workspace where various query and join plans and subplans are generated and costed (see Bushy Search Trees).

-The Costing Engine compares the costs of the various plans and subplans generated in the Plan Exploration Space and returns the least costly plan from a given evaluation set (see Cost Optimization).
+The Costing Engine compares the costs of the various plans and subplans generated in the Plan Exploration Space and returns the least costly plan from a given evaluation set (see Cost-Based Optimization).

 The Costing Engine primarily uses cardinality estimates based on summary demographic information, whether derived from collected statistics or from dynamic AMP sample estimates, on the set of relations being evaluated to produce its choice of a given “best” plan.
-The statistical data used to make these evaluations is contained within a set of data structures called histograms that are maintained in the dictionary (see Optimizer Statistics and Demographics).
+The statistical data used to make these evaluations are maintained in the data dictionary (see Optimizer Statistics and Demographics).

 The Heuristics Engine is a set of rules and guidelines used to evaluate plans and subplans in those situations where cost alone cannot determine the best plan.